 Let me explain how interaction works:

 “You bring out your key, you insert the key in to your ignition, turn the key in your car, the starter motor "turns the engine over," which means it turns the crankshaft which in turn gets the pistons moving in the cylinders.
 This starts the engine cycle.
 Air and fuel is drawn into the cylinders, it is compressed and the then the spark plugs fire.
-This begins combustion and your car moves.
-This simple action here, is design by electrical and mechanical engineering using solid UX principle.”
+This begins combustion and your car moves.”

 The feedback is how your car is designed to tell the driver that her car has started, so they don’t lose focus or start doing something else.
 The “dasumsuumsum” is the feedback.